snap-research/sds/README.md

 - [ ] Tensor parallel support: iterating the streams from one dataloader for one meta-iter and broadcasting them within the group.
 - [ ] For non-lazy parquet index without slicing and filtering, we don't need to reload-resave it.
 - [ ] Fix the current unit tests.
 - [ ] First select a caption embedding, then download the selected one for traffic optimization.
+Could it be done via "pre-download transforms".
 - [ ] We can download video chunks from S3 give the random offset/num frames we need.
+- [ ] How can we reweight the index during training?
+A straightforward way would be randomly filtering out samples in the index via SQL queries.
+But maybe, we can have a reweighting_fn as an input or a weight column in the index?
+- [ ] Our caching logic is broken: we think we've downloaded a sample and occupied some disk space, but it was already there.
+This makes us delete samples thinking that we need to free up space.
+- [x] Support shuffle_seed = -1.

 ### TODOs for v1.5:
 - [ ] The logic for resetting the downloader after each epoch is hacky.
 I dont think we should do that.